mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 A guiding principle here is to use an ideally FLOSS toolset or if not practical to use non-specialist software available within or outside the university and free or low cost.
 This in line with the principle of software sustainability principles [@crouch_software_2013] in general, and in particular to allow the replicability of research not only by fellow researchers but by practitioners [@bonneel_code_2020].
 Thus applying to two dimensions of replication of research methodology here, that of research and facilitation of project sessions.

+### Dual Role research and facilitator and resulting challenges and opportunities

+Driven by my dual role as a researcher and learning facilitator the process described here incorporates both research methodology and an overall structure of the evolving learning design.

+TAS relevant, activist stance.

+While my dual role presented challenges, such as balancing intervention with observation and mitigating positionality biases, it also created opportunities for deep engagement and pedagogical innovation.
+This dual role enables the exploration of tensions and contradictions in CGD&P while ensuring that pedagogical interventions evolve dynamically alongside participant needs.

+Work on bias, or needs of the research process, addressed particularly by Cole in 5thD work.

+Each data gathering session was also a 2 hour workshop with varied participants with diverse learning needs requiring planning and delivery.

 ## Project delivery phases and data collection